-Why choose Graduate Studies at uOttawa?
+Why choose Graduate Studies in Biomedical Sciences at uOttawa?

 Top reasons to pursue graduate and postdoctoral studies at uOttawa’s Faculty of Medicine: